Sanchitp990/Course/Web Development/Back-End Development/Python/Chapter - 01 Get Started/Chapter - 01 Get Started.md

 ## Installation of Python

-To install Python visit ***[python.org](https://www.python.org)*** and click *Downloads* button.While clicking the download button you will see the latest version of Python which is currently available in official site of Python.
+To install Python visit ***[python.org](https://www.python.org)*** and click *Downloads* button.
+While clicking the download button you will see the latest version of Python which is currently available in official site of Python.

 ## Installation of Code Editor